tadite/wso2-artifact-deps/README.md

 Tool for analyse of wso2 esb 4.9.0 carbon-apps dependencies.

-Parses artifact.xml and find all occurances of artifacts in xml files of other wso2 artifacts Output carbon-apps dependencies graph in .png and .dot
+Parses artifact.xml and find all occurances of artifacts in xml files of other wso2 artifacts.

+Output carbon-apps dependencies graph in .png and .dot

 #### args